October 10, 2025

 ACKNOWLEDGEMENTS

-WADE extends heartfelt thanks to its dedicated board members, Seàn Curran and Adia Edmonson.
-We are deeply grateful to WADE’s donors and the many generous supporters who made this performance possible.
-Giada offers her sincere appreciation to the incredible WADE team and talented artists who brought this vision to life.
+WADE extends heartfelt gratitude to its dedicated board members, Seán Curran and Adia Edmonson.
+Giada offers sincere appreciation to the incredible WADE team, the talented collaborating artists, and the vibrant WADE community who brought this vision to life and continue to inspire our work.

-Special thanks and recognition to the NYU Tisch Dance Department for their unwavering support.
+Special thanks to Pamela Pietro and the NYU Tisch Dance Department for their unwavering support.

 UPCOMING PERFORMANCE